-- Review and update this Charter periodically, at least annually, as conditions dictate.
+- Review this Charter periodically, at least annually, and update as conditions dictate.

 - Review and discuss with management the corporation’s annual financial statements, quarterly financial statements and all internal controls reports (or summaries thereof).
 Review other material reports on financial information (excluding tax returns and reports) submitted by the corporation to any government body, including management certifications as required by the Sarbanes-Oxley Act (Sections 302 and 906) and relevant reports rendered by the independent accountants (or summaries thereof) prepared by the corporation’s internal and external auditors.

-- Recommend to the Board whether the financial statements should be included in the Annual Report on Form 10-K. Review with financial management and the independent accountants the 10-Q prior to its filing.
+- Recommend to the Board whether the financial statements should be included in the Annual Report on Form 10-K. Review with financial management and the independent accountants the 10-Q prior to its filing

 - Review and discuss with management, including the CFO and the independent accounting firm, major changes in and other questions regarding accounting and auditing principles and procedures.

 - Be directly responsible for the appointment, compensation, retention and oversight of the independent accounting firm employed by the corporation (including the resolution of disagreements between management and the independent accounting firm regarding financial reporting) for the purpose of preparing or issuing an audit report or related work.
 Any such independent accounting firm shall report directly and have ultimate accountability to the Committee.